HLT Q1 2026 Earnings Call Summary | Stock Taper

 April 28, 2026

-Summary of Hilton's Q1 2026 Earnings Call
+Hilton Q1 2026 Earnings Call Summary

 1. Key Financial Results and Metrics

-• System-wide RevPAR: Increased by 3.6% year-over-year.
+• System-wide RevPAR: Increased by 3.6% year-over-year, with U.S. RevPAR up 3.4%.

 • Adjusted EBITDA: $901 million, up 13% year-over-year, exceeding guidance.

-• Diluted EPS: Adjusted for special items at $2.01.
+• Diluted EPS: Adjusted for special items, reported at $2.01.

-• Shareholder Returns: Over $860 million returned to shareholders in Q1; on track for approximately $3.5 billion for the full year.
+• Shareholder Returns: Over $860 million returned to shareholders in Q1; on track for $3.5 billion for the full year.

 • Management and Franchise Fees: Grew by 10.4% year-over-year.